alafanechere/food-hackathon/README.md

 * __Real-time restaurant audience measurement__

-Knowing how many customers visit the restaurant and how much time they spend inside is a very important thing.
+Knowing how many customers visit the restaurant and how much time they spend inside is crucial to determine the visitors/tables turnover in order to optimise the amount of workfore and space for the restaurant owners.
 To evaluate this, we take advantage of the fact that all connected devices send Wi-Fi signals (called probe requests) by listening to them and counting them.
 That gives us a live approximation of the traffic in the restaurant, that we display on our dashboard.